 As recently as the 1930s the Ministry of Food stockpiled food in secret storage depots hidden in locations across the country to enable the feeding of the masses in the event of invasion.
 The panic caused by Nazi invasion would have created a near instant break in the food supply chain.
 There have been various other ‘less’ apocalyptic stockpiling and bulk storage instances in British history including the hoarding of toilet rolls during the 1970s which was an imaginary event caused by a rumour in the USA, which was then ignited by comedian Johnny Carson:

 'You know, we've got all sorts of shortages these days, but have you heard the latest?
 I'm not kidding.
 I saw it in the papers.
 There's a shortage of toilet paper!'

 An elderly member of my family was still stockpiling toilet rolls in the late 1990s because of the scare – despite a shortage not actually happening!

 In 1974 a genuine sugar shortage resulted in housewives buying and storing as much as they could until each person was limited to a 2lb bag.
 A newspaper headline announced: ‘Sugar shortage on the way – no need to panic.’
 So what happened?
 Everyone panicked, and the stockpiling of sugar began in homes across the UK.

-Stockpiling of food and essentials has been happening for hundreds of years and as we head towards Brexocalypse with nobody truly knowing what the outcome will be, do we really need to be stockpiling and storing food?
+Stockpiling and storage of food and essentials has been happening for hundreds of years and as we head towards Brexocalypse with nobody genuinely knowing what the outcome will be, do we really need to be stockpiling and storing food?